 multisearch command is a generating command that runs multiple streaming searches at the same time.
 This command requires at least two subsearches and allows only streaming operations in each subsearch.
 Examples of streaming searches include searches with the following commands:

 rex.
 For more information, see Types of commands in the Search Manual.

 - Syntax: "["search <logical-expression>"]"

-- Description: At least two streaming searches.
-See the search command for detailed information about the valid arguments for the <logical-expression>.
+- Description: At least two streaming searches must be specified.
+See the search command for detailed information about the valid arguments for <logical-expression>.

 - To learn more, see About subsearches in the Search Manual.

 Generating commands use a leading pipe character and should be the first command in a search.

 Subsearch processing and limitations

 multisearch command, the events from each subsearch are interleaved.
 Therefore the